Hand Signals to Use During a Bicycle Ride

-When hopping on your bike and going for a ride on two wheels, it is key to your safety to learn hand signals.
-Learning these hand gestures can help you communicate with drivers on the road, which in turn can assist in minimizing your chances of being hit by a car and needing a Canoga Park bike accident attorney.
+Before you hop on a bike and go for a ride, it is important to learn how to use proper hand signals.
+The purpose of these important hand gestures is to help you communicate with drivers on the road and, in turn, reduce the risk that you will be hit by a car and need the help of a bicycle accident attorney.
 In the event a bicyclist is hit by a vehicle, the resulting injuries can be tragic.
 Remember, your safety comes first.
 If for any reason you are clipped by a car driver while riding a bike, call law enforcement and an ambulance right away.

 Here in this article, we have listed a few crucial hand signals that you can quickly learn and utilize when traveling on your bike.
 If you are riding with a team of people, consider having everyone learn hand gestures for effective communication.